 One of the best groups of plants for hot areas is verbenas (Verbena spp. and cvs., USDA Hardiness Zones 3–11), which bloom almost nonstop all summer.
 The most diverse of all verbenas, the moisture-loving rose vervain (V. canadensis and cvs., Z 4–10) comes in a kaleidoscope of colors, from bright, rich purple, magenta, and burgundy to pastel lavender, lilac, coral, and pink.
 This low-growing plant reaches 8 to 10 inches tall and can be a sprawling clump or a vigorous spreader, depending on the variety.
 Because of their height, these verbenas are the perfect “shoes-and-socks” companions to taller hot-weather plants that are naked at their base.
 The more compact and drought-adaptive Peruvian verbenas (V. peruviana and cvs., Z 7–11) play the same role in the garden but perform best in drier climates.
 The ruby red species and bright pink or coral-colored cultivars make neat carpets of color.

-A treasured plant in many gardens is tall verbena (V. bonariensis*, Z 6–11).
-The bright, rosy lavender flowers of this moisture-loving perennial can reach its
+A treasured plant in many gardens is tall verbena (V. bonariensis, Z 6–11).
+The bright, rosy lavender flowers of this moisture-loving perennial can reach its 4-to-6-foot height in just a couple of months.
+Tall verbena is thin and airy, holding its tight flower heads high above its base in a cloud-like fashion.

 Butterfly weed boasts beautiful blooms and seedpods